-A heat wheel is nothing more then a disk mounted on bearings in a framework rotating between two
+reliability.
+A heat wheel is nothing more than a disk mounted on bearings in a framework rotating between two opposing airstreams.

 Media, Seals, Hub and Bearings, Shaft, Spokes, Motor, Belts, Rims